Tazetta Daffodils

 8 W-W

 An abundance of broad, substantial, wavy and white flowers on a scape bring a spirit of opulence to the bed, bench, and bunch.
 Nickelodeon is a modern poetaz, from Grand Monarque, and from New Zealand too.
-A remarkable flower that we are proud to offer.
+A remarkable flower that we recommend without a moment's hesitation.

 8 Y-Y